I was fifteen when I learned that the old Russian matryoshka maker was my father.

 “We were very good friends, years ago.
 He was kind to me when no one else was.”

 “He was your father.”

 The coffee boiled over and dried up in the briki.

 He was nearing fifty-six when they met; she barely thirty, still finding the United States alien and strange after two years in San Francisco.
 A gang of youths cornered him in an alley, beat him, spat in his face, called him a commie Cossack bastard and stole his wallet.
 Mana witnessed the whole thing from her kitchen window, and went running down the fire escape to bring him into her home and give him coffee.
 She didn’t speak a single word of English then; and he not a word of Greek.
-They communicated in grunts and winks and nods.
+They communicated in grunts and smiles and nods.
 A week later, he showed up at her door with flowers and a “thank you”.
 She invited him in again.
-When he next visited it was with a notepad and a Russian to English dictionary.
-Mana blew the dust off her Greek to English volume and they wrote to each other, from across the kitchen table, to tell their stories.
-They each wrote in English – he from the heart; she using her dictionary – and then re-translated the letters to their native tongues.
-Mana handed me the letters now, and the past slowly revealed itself to me.
+When he next visited it was with a notepad and a Russian-to-English dictionary.
+Mana blew the dust off her Greek-to-English volume and they wrote to each other, from across the kitchen table, to tell their stories.
+They each wrote in English – he wrote mostly from the heart; she sed her dictionary – and then re-translated the letters to their native tongues.
+Mana handed me the box of letters now, and the past slowly revealed itself to me.

-In my country there is a war.
+In my country there is war.
 I run away and come here, she wrote.

-His first letter lacked the poetry and the complexities of the English language.
+His first letter lacked basic grammar.
 It was written in a way that Mana, translating each individual word from her dictionary, could understand.
-It began I am born in America.
-My parents come from Russia long ago.
+It began I born in America.
+Parents come from Russia long ago.
 Now Russia the enemy and everyone hate me.

 You are American because you born here?
 I am scared they will send me back to Greece.

 To which she wrote, I think if I had a child, an American child, they will not send me back.